-Are you an Equine Professional and want to work with Equines in Therapy or Learning Programs?
-Are you a therapist that considers including EiT/L in your work?
+Are you an Equine Professional (EP) and want to work with Equines in Therapy or Learning Programs?
+Are you a menteal healht provider that considers including EiT/L in your work?
 Do you already work with EiT/L programs, but want to enhance your knowledge and skills on equines, their welfare, safety and the role they play in these programs?
 Then this training is for you!

 EiT/L level 1 is a theoretical and practical 4-day training that presents an alternative approach to understanding equine-assisted therapies and activities through science and research.
 It is based on the most recent research pertaining horse-human interaction, equine cognition, equine welfare and several other fields that contributes to explain the dynamics between horses and humans, as well as knowledge about equines, equine welfare, and wellbeing, with focus on EiT/L programs.

 The EiT/L level 1 training includes fundamental information that can be applied to every model and method where equines are taking part in therapy and learning programs.

 Attention PATH professionals.
 The PATH Intl. credentialing officials have decided that the MiMer EiT/L Level 1 training covers ALL of your CE, CR, and DE credits!

 A total of 20 CE which includes 2 CR (for all certifications - riding, driving, ESMHL) and 6 DE.

 • Equine evolution – domestication, co-existence with humans.
 Wild/feral vs domesticated equines

 • Equine biology - what do we need to know?